domtriola/software-notes/services/aws/lambda/example/README.md

 aws s3api create-bucket --bucket=terraform-serverless-example-domt --region=us-east-1
 ```

-Run `build` to zip and deploy the lambda code:
+Run `build` to zip and deploy the lambda code.
+Update version in `build.sh` to deploy a new version.

 ```bash
 ./build.sh